Feel-ix-343/markdown-oxide/docs/Markdown Oxide Docs/v0/References/v0 Features Reference.md

-When clicking on each drop down, you will be presented with a demo in of the feature in Neovim following [my configuration](https://github.com/Feel-ix-343/Neovim-Config) ^demoExpl
+When clicking on each drop-down, you will be presented with a demo of the feature in Neovim following [my configuration](https://github.com/Feel-ix-343/Neovim-Config) ^demoExpl

 # Completions